 Commercial Food Processing License is required to process, or otherwise prepare and package food products for human consumption in a commercial kitchen.
 Potentially Hazardous Foods such as cheesecakes, cream pies, fermented foods etc. may be produced in a commercial kitchen.
 This license allows wholesale sales.

-Retail Food Establishment License is required to sell prepackaged foods or foods prepared on site for sale to the consumer and intended for off-premise consumption.
+Retail Food Establishment License is required to sell prepackaged foods, tinctures, other goods for consumption, and foods prepared on site for sale to the consumer and intended for off-premise consumption.

 Beverage Plant License is required to assemble, process, manufacture, bottle or convert into form any non-alcoholic beverage for distribution or sale.